 - Method Acting: Gene Hackman learned how to play the saxophone for this film.

 - Mid-Development Genre Shift: It was originally envisioned as a horror film and would have starred Marlon Brando.

 - Serendipity Writes the Plot: Harry was to have been named Harry Call, but a typing error led to his being named Harry Caul and the name stuck because Coppola liked how the meaning of the word caul (a birth defect causing a membrane to surround the head) related to the character.

 - Shrug of God: In the last scene where Harry tears apart his apartment, Francis Ford Coppola stated on the commentary that he has no idea where the bug is.
 Two ideas he mentioned were the saxophone strap, or that there was no bug and Harry was delusional.
 Surveillance technology expert Martin Kaiser, who also served as a technical consultant on the film, suggested that it could be built into the saxophone itself, much like Soviet gifts to foreign embassies at the time, but that his idea wasn't definitive.

 - Typecasting: An interesting use of it for The Director.
 Since he only appears in one scene we don't get much of a chance to learn about him, but since Robert Duvall specializes in playing stern, temperamental authority figures, we immediately know what kind of person he is once we see his face.

 - Write What You Know: Coppola considers this his most personal movie, largely because he incorporated so much of his personality into Harry Caul.
 Like Harry, Coppola suffered from polio as a child which temporarily left him paralyzed.
-He was also obsessed with gadgetry from an early age and bugged his parents' phone when a teenager.
+He was also obsessed with gadgetry from an early age and bugged his parents' phone when he was a teenager, much like Bernie boasts about.
 Harry's ardent Catholicism and prudishness tally with many descriptions of Coppola.

 Trivia / The Conversation